ecotaxa/ecotaxa_py_client/docs/MiscApi.md

 System Error

-**Return a 500 internal error**, on purpose so the stack trace is visible and client can see what it gives.
+This entry point will return a 500 internal error, on purpose so the stack trace is visible and client can see what it gives.

 ### Example